vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

 So in around 2 hours we implemented 107 basic tests to verify our different assets, security, gzip, proxy and caching related rules.
 Its runtime is around 2 secs.
-So our main goal is achieved.
-If we change anything in the setup we can verify that with these rules roughly instantly.
+So our main goal has been achieved.
+If we change anything in the setup we can verify that with these rules practically instantly.

 Some more random comments: